PAWS for RMC

 When a child is in the hospital, sometimes a four-legged friend is exactly the comfort they need.

-That’s the idea behind PAWS for RMHC, our facility dog program at Rocky Mountain Hospital for Children (RMHC).
+That’s the idea behind PAWS for RMC, our facility dog program at HCA HealthONE Rocky Mountain Children’s (RMC).
 The program launched in 2021 with the introduction of the first loveable yellow lab, Posey, thanks to an initial grant from Petsmart.
 After three years of incredible impact, a generous new grant from Shea’s Village Foundation allowed us to expand the program by adding a second, equally loveable lab, Lemon.
 Together, Posey and Lemon are helping provide much-needed support for thousands of children at the hospital.

 Posey and Lemon provide opportunities for the Child Life Specialists to build fast rapport with patients.
 Building trusting relationships with patients increases compliance, improves outcomes, and decreases stress and anxiety for the patient and family.